Travel Insurance for Puerto Rico from USA

 Most US health insurance plans offer limited or no coverage in Puerto Rico.
 Despite being a US territory, Puerto Rico runs a separate healthcare system an ER visit can cost $1,200–$3,500 out of pocket.
 Travel insurance covers this gap, plus trip cancellations and hurricane disruptions.
-Plans start at $20 for a 15-day trip.
+Plans start at $20/month.

-Covers illnesses, injuries, doctor visits, and hospital stays for all international travelers.
+Covers illnesses, injuries, doctor visits, and hospital stays for all international travelers worldwide.

 Traveling as a Group?